garrandall/popular-music-data/tracks/mona-lisa-lil-wayne-kendrick-lamar.md

 Mona Lisa, long hair, don't care
 She handle the business and don't ever tell
 She bite the bullet and cough up the shells
-She tell 'em, "Ooh, daddy, let's go to your place!"
+She tell 'em, "Oh, daddy, let's go to your place!"
 And if he say yeah, then we meet him there
 She feed him lies with his silverware
 She don't want love, she just want her share